Ryan Porter

-Ryan Porter is an American jazz trombonist.
+Ryan Porter (born July 31, 1979) is an American jazz trombonist.
 Based in Los Angeles, he is a founding member of the West Coast Get Down jazz collective.
 A longtime collaborator of West Coast Get Down saxophonist Kamasi Washington, he has also toured with Stevie Wonder, Rihanna, Kanye West, Snoop Dogg, Lauryn Hill, and Nick Cave and the Bad Seeds.

 Early life

 Ryan Porter was born on July 31, 1979, in Los Angeles, California.
 He was introduced to jazz by his grandfather, who had a large jazz record collection.
 He was first drawn to the trombone after seeing the cover of J. J. Johnson's album Proof Positive.

 In high school, he was a member of the Multi-School Jazz Band in Watts under the direction of Reggie Andrews, in which he played alongside Kamasi Washington, Terrace Martin, Stephen "Thundercat" Bruner, and Ronald Bruner Jr., who would later be his bandmates in the West Coast Get Down.
 He participated in the inaugural Vail Jazz Workshop in 1996, where he met trumpeter Roy Hargrove.
 From 1997 to 2001, he attended the Manhattan School of Music, where he studied under jazz trombonists Steve Turre and David Taylor.